Old Geelong

 The Old Geelong Sporting Club (known as the 'OGs') is an amateur men's and women's sports club based at Como Park, South Yarra, Victoria.
-The team competes in the "Premier B" Division of the Victorian Amateur Football Association (VAFA).
+The teams compete in the "Premier A & B" Divisions of the Victorian Amateur Football Association (VAFA).
 The club has associations with the two Geelong-based APS schools Geelong Grammar School and The Geelong College and draws many of its players from these two schools.
 The Club also has a strong link with many regional areas of Victoria, and attracts players from across the country.
-The OGs have won six Senior premierships, nine Reserves premierships, two Under 19’s premierships, two Club XXVIII premierships & one Women’s Reserves premiership in their history.
+The OGs have won six Senior premierships, nine Reserves premierships, two Under 19’s premierships, two Club XXVIII premierships, one Senior Women's premiership & one Women’s Reserves premiership in their history.

-The Australian rules football team competes in the VAFA Premier B Men's division and the VAFA Division 1 Women's division and has 6 teams consisting of Men's Seniors, Reserves, Thirds and Under 19s, and Women's Seniors and Reserves.
+The Australian rules football team competes in the VAFA Premier B Men's division and the VAFA Premier A Women's division and has 6 teams consisting of Men's Seniors, Reserves, Thirds and Under 19s, and Women's Seniors and Reserves.

 Other sports practised at Old Geelong are netball, cricket and tennis.